NetFlow Programming Guide

 This document is intended for software developers writing DOCA-based applications and need to extend the app capabilities with utilities libraries such as export NetFlow format.

-The document assumes familiarity with the DOCA packages and data packet development kit (DPDK).
+The document assumes familiarity with the DOCA packages and data plane development kit (DPDK).

 The NetFlow lib simplifies and centralizes the formatting and exporting of NetFlow packets.